 Clinical trials over the last twenty years lead to the approval by the FDA as well as Medicare coverage for patients who meet criteria for treatment.

 EECP was initially developed to treat patients that suffered from blockages due to heart disease.
-What’s important to understand is that heart disease is not just about blockages.
 Heart disease is a systematic condition that affects the entire vascular system- 60,000 miles of blood vessels.
 Thus we need to address the entire system, not simply open up one or two vessels.
 EECP treats the entire vascular system as it bypasses blockages.

-Around 70-75% of patients treated for angina and heart failure notice an improvement in their symptoms with less chest pain, improved wellbeing, and exercise tolerance.
+Around 70-75% of patients treated for angina and heart failure notice less chest pain, improved wellbeing and increased exercise tolerance.

 Each EECP treatment lasts one hour and patients usually listen to music, read, relax, or even fall asleep during treatment.
 Most patients benefit from 35 treatments over a course of seven weeks.